Send WordPress Backups to Google Drive with BackupBuddy

 4. Name your new project something like “BackupBuddy” & then click Create.
 Wait for the next screen to display.

-7. You will be prompted to create new credentials, select Go to Credentials.
+10. You will be prompted to create new credentials, select "Create Credentials".

-8. Select Google Drive API (this may already be selected) in the first dropdown menu ("Which API are you using?") and select Other non-UI in the second ("Where will you be calling the API from?").
+11. On this page where it states "Add credentials to your project", go to "Which API are you using?" and look for the dropdown menu.
+Select Google Drive API (this may already be selected) in the first dropdown menu ("Which API are you using?") and select Other non-UI in the second ("Where will you be calling the API from?").
 Under "What data will you be accessing?", select Application data.
-After selecting that option a new option will appear, "Are you using Google App Engine or Google Compute Engine?".
+After selecting that option a new option will appear, "Are you planning to use this API with App Engine or Compute Engine?".
 For that option select "No, I'm not using them".
 Then click on the button labeled "What credentials do I need?".

 Then click "Continue".
 It should prompt you with the option to save this account's private key in JSON format.
 It will be the only copy of the key, so store it securely.
 This is for your records only and should not be needed at any later time for BackupBuddy.

-11. Make sure that under "Email Address" that your email address is selected.
-For "Product name shown to users" you can enter something like "BackupBuddy" then click "Save".
+14. Make sure that under "Support email" that your email address is selected.
+For "Application name" you can enter something like "BackupBuddy" then click "Save".
 (All of the other options are optional and not required.)

 Using Google Drive with Your Automated WordPress Backup Schedules